Ryan Walter: Personal life

 Walter is a motivational speaker, author and leadership expert, using his experiences in hockey to relate to business and success.
+Early in his hockey career, he became a born again Christian, which was spurred by an experience of plane turbulence.

 Walter also had a cameo appearance in the movie Miracle, playing the referee in the game between the US and USSR in Lake Placid and was hired by Disney to be a hockey expert for the movie.
 He was also hired as a hockey expert for both seasons of Making the Cut: Last Man Standing, a Nike hockey commercial, and played himself on an episode of the Canadian animated television series Being Ian.

 Walter and his wife, Jennifer have three sons who are also hockey players.
 His oldest son, Ben, was drafted by the Boston Bruins and played 24 games in the NHL.
 Joey played with the Langley Chiefs of the BCHL and the Trinity Western University Spartans, and his other son, Ryan Jr., played for the TWU Titans in 2006-07 and 2007–08 as well as the Liberty University club hockey team.